-It's now easier than ever to start vlogging.
-All you need is the phone in your pocket and a YouTube channel, and you can start recording and share content with the world.
-That said, a good camera is necessary to take your vlogs to the next level.
-With so many different options to choose from, choosing the right camera can seem overwhelming.
+It's easier than ever to start vlogging.
+All you need is the phone in your pocket and a YouTube channel, and you can start recording and share videos to your heart's content.
+That said, a good camera can help take your vlogs to the next level.
 Whether it's a full-featured mirrorless or DSLR camera for sit-down vlogging, an action camera to capture and share your extreme sports adventures, or a compact point-and-shoot to easily take on the go, there's no single best camera when it comes to vlogging, just as there's no single way to make vlogs.
-It's most important to choose a model that suits your budget, shooting preferences, and the type of content you'd like to create.
+Most important is to choose a model that suits your budget, shooting preferences, and the type of content you'd like to create.
 You also shouldn't underestimate the importance of lighting and audio, so be sure to factor additional equipment into your budget if you really want to take your video game to the next level.

 Mar 03, 2022: Checked that picks were still accurate; no change to recommendations.